Quick Start for Confluent Cloud

 Prerequisites

 The quick start workflows assume you already have a working Confluent Cloud environment, which incorporates a Stream Governance package at time of environment creation.
 Stream Governance will already be enabled in the environment as a prerequisite to this quick start.
-To learn more about Stream Governance packages, features, and environment setup workflows, see Stream Governance Packages, Features, and Limits.
+To learn more about Stream Governance packages, features, and environment setup workflows, see Manage Stream Governance Packages in Confluent Cloud.

 Section 1: Create a cluster and add a topic